-14.3.1 Where material is not required for immediate reinstatement, temporary storage may be required.
-To

-- 14.3.2 Where the Contractor excavates topsoil, peat vegetation, or other organic soil the turfs are stored separately, with vegetation facing upward.
-The Contractor waters the turfs to maintain them as suitable for reinstatement and restoration.
-The Contractor stores turfs for a maximum period of 6 months. - 14.3.3 Where the Contractor excavates peat soils these are segregated by material type and stored separately in stockpiles.
-Peat soils are stockpiled no higher than 1m. - 14.3.4 Where practical the Contractor reuses topsoil/peat immediately, however, where this is not possible it is stockpiled for a maximum period of 6 months. - 14.3.5 Where the Contractor makes stockpiles these are located in non trafficked areas.
-The Contractor only handles topsoil or peat twice: once from the excavated area to a stockpile and secondly from the stockpile to its final position unless agreed, in advance, with the Project Manager and the ECoW. - 14.3.6 Stockpiles will be isolated from any surface drains and a minimum of 50 m away from watercourses, unless otherwise agreed with the ECoW.
-Stockpiles will include appropriate bunding to minimise any pollution risks where required. - 14.3.7 The Contractor maintains the Geotechnical Risk Register.
-The Contractor makes this available to the Project Manager on a monthly basis for the duration of the works.
+- 14.3.1 Where material is not required for immediate reinstatement, temporary storage may be required.
+To minimise handling and haulage distances, where possible excavated material will be stored local to the site of excavation and/or local to the end-use site where it is required for re-profiling, landscaping or structural purposes.
+The Contractor agrees storage location(s) with the ECoW prior to commencement of excavations. - 14.3.1 Where the Contractor excavates topsoil, peat vegetation, or other organic soil the turfs are stored separately, with vegetation facing upward.
+If required, the Contractor waters the turfs to maintain them as suitable for reinstatement and restoration.
+The Contractor stores turfs for a maximum period of 6 months. - 14.3.2 Where the Contractor excavates peat soils these are segregated by material type and stored separately in stockpiles.
+Peat soils are stockpiled no higher than 1m. - 14.3.3 Where practical the Contractor reuses topsoil/peat immediately, however, where this is not possible it is stockpiled for a maximum period of 6 months. - 14.3.4 Where the Contractor makes stockpiles these are located in non trafficked areas.
+The Contractor only handles topsoil or peat twice: once from the excavated area to a stockpile and secondly from the stockpile to its final position unless agreed, in advance, with the Project Manager and the ECoW. - 14.3.5 Stockpiles will be isolated from any surface drains and a minimum of 50 m away from watercourses, unless otherwise agreed with the ECoW.
+Stockpiles will include appropriate bunding to minimise any pollution risks where required.